MasseyHacks/masseyhacks-tutorials/website-with-github-pages/README.md

 HTML stans for HyperText Markup Language.
 A markup language revolves around things called tags.
 The tags within thie file are `<html>`, `<head>`, and `<body>`.
 A tag sometimes begins with a beginning tag, for example `<html>`, and ends with a terminating tag that has a slash in front of the name of the tag, here `</html>`.
 Sometimes, however, the tag doesn't need to be terminated, for example, the `<!DOCTYPE html>` tag.

 Markup languages use tags in order to identify words for some purpose.
+All of the text between `<tag>` and `</tag>` are marked for some specific purpose.
 Here are the purposes of the tags that are introduced in our `index.html`:
  - `<html>`: The root tag.
 A web browser will search for an `<html>` tag, since all other tags will be inside it.
  - `<head>`: Where metadata, information on the HTML document, is placed, for example, the title of the HTML document. `<head>` is usually the first tag within `<html>`.
  - `<body>`: The main content area within an HTML document.
 It should start immediately after the `</head>` tag and end right before the `</html>` tag.
 Things shown to the user are usually within `<body>`.